Consultants

 Ipswich Hospital

-I lead the Ipswich Hospital Diabetes team which has a wide ranging interest in diabetes, including foot complications, new technologies, patient education and service delivery.
-Under my leadership, the Diabetes team has evolved to deliver a very comprehensive inpatient and outpatient service, and recently has teamed with primary care to deliver an integrated diabetes service.
+I lead the Ipswich Hospital Diabetes team.
+The Diabetes team has a wide ranging interest in diabetes, including foot complications, new technologies, patient education and service delivery.
+Under my leadership, the Diabetes team has evolved to deliver a comprehensive inpatient and outpatient service.
+We have recently teamed with primary care, to deliver an integrated diabetes service between GP surgeries and the hospital.

-I lead a large research unit involved in trials of new therapies, devices related to diabetes care including insulin pens, glucose meters and glucose sensors.
+I lead a large research unit involved in trials of new therapies and devices related to diabetes care, including insulin pens, glucose meters and glucose sensors.
 I have pioneered a new technique for early diagnosis of small fibre diabetic neuropathy.

 I am the specialist medical adviser to Diabetes UK and clinical lead for their Diabetes Foot Campaign.
 I am the current President of the Endocrine and Diabetes section of the Royal Medical Society of Medicine.